-The review procedures provide an internal university process through which EPA Non-Faculty employees may secure review of an employment decision that the employee believes may have been reached improperly or unfairly.
+The review procedures provide an internal university process through which EHRA Non-Faculty employees may secure review of an employment decision that the employee believes may have been reached improperly or unfairly.

-This policy applies to UNC Asheville’s EPA (Exempt from the State Personnel Act) Non-Faculty employees.
+This policy applies to UNC Asheville’s EHRA (Exempt from the State Human Resources Act) Non-Faculty employees.

 Request for Review – an allegation that an administrator’s decision, which has adversely affected an individual employee’s professional or academic capacity, has been reached improperly or unfairly.

 Improperly – in violation of a specific university rule, regulation, policy or practice pertaining to the employment relationship between the employee and the university.

 Unfairly – in an arbitrary or capricious manner or in an unlawfully discriminatory manner.

 The University is committed to fair and equitable treatment for all employees.
 When there are concerns or problems arising out of employment, EHRA Non-Faculty employees and their supervisors are strongly encouraged to find informal means of resolving them.
 Mediation and compromise should characterize the resolution of work-related problems, and employees are strongly encouraged to discuss any workplace concerns, problems or grievances with their supervisor.

 Employees have the right to use these review procedures free from threats or acts of retaliation, interference, coercion, restraint, discrimination or reprisal.
 Employees may not be retaliated against for participating in a review as the employee requesting the review, a witness, a support person, or as a Review Board member.
 The Review Board has no power to reverse an administrator’s decision, but can only recommend a reassessment of that decision if the Committee finds that the decision was reached improperly or unfairly.